lando/lando/docs/guides/drupal-multisite-on-lando.md

 To run Drupal multisite you need to do several things:

 1. Your `.lando.yml` will need proxies for each multisite in the appserver array
-2. The settings.local.php file within your docroot/sites/site1/ should include the out of the box lando configuration for the database (which is 'database' => 'database', 'username' => 'mysql', 'password' => 'password', 'port' => 3306), plus the host defined in the proxy:appserver array
+2. The `settings.local.php` file within your subsite directory (ex: `docroot/sites/site1/`) needs settings to connect to the appropriate Lando-hosted database.
-3. You need drush aliases pointing to your local.
-If you use drupal console, you'll need to specify your uri (e.g. drupal --uri=http://site1.lndo.site cr all).
+3. You need Drush aliases pointing to your local.
+If you use Drupal console, you'll need to specify your uri (ex: `drupal --uri=http://site1.lndo.site cr all`).

 ## 1. Configure .lando.yml